Sorry, you need to enable JavaScript to visit this website.

 How long will it take to get my results?

-Results will be available within two to three weeks after the exam.
-You will receive an email when results are available with a link to access your result and feedback report in AIMS (the platform that you registered for the exam on).
+You will receive an email when results are available with a link to access your result and feedback report in AIMS (the platform that you registered for the exam on – not the exam platform).
 You will need to follow this link and verify your email address, date of birth and national insurance number.
 Please ensure that these are all entered correctly when you initially register, as any errors will lead to a delay in being able to access your results.
-Force exams contacts will also be able to access a pass or fail list of their officers’ results from the registration platform, but do not have access to individual feedback reports.

 Why can’t I get my results instantly?